DNS-Hackathon/.github/profile/README.md

 We have three categories of awards, in no particular order:

-- Funniest project name
+- Funniest project name: idIOT

-- Most complete project
+- Most complete project: Canned DNS

-- Project with the self appointed most annoying team member
+- Project with the self appointed most annoying team member: Babies

+## Share the event

+Coming soon!